gjr80/weewx-stackedwindrose/README.md

     	$ sudo /etc/init.d/weewx stop
 	    $ sudo /etc/init.d/weewx start

 1. This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation output:

+		Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1 images for StackedWindRose in 0.01 seconds

 ## Manual Installation Instructions

-1. Download the Stacked Windrose Image Generator for weewx extension from the Stacked Windrose Image Generator for weewx GitHub repositry.
-The extension package is named `stackedwindrose-X.Y.Z.tar.gz` and can be found on the Releases page.
+1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/StackedWindRose/releases "StackedWindRose Releases page on GitHub") page.
+The current release oackage is named `stackedwindrose-2.0.1.tar.gz`.
+If your weewx PC has internet access you may be able to download the package directly as follows:

+		$ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.1/stackedwindrose-2.0.1.tar.gz

 1. Extract the files from the tar.gz file:

-   		$ tar -zxvf stackedwindrose-X.Y.Z.tar.gz
+   		$ tar -zxvf /var/tmp/stackedwindrose-2.0.1.tar.gz -C /var/tmp

+	**Note**: This will extract the extension package files to the `/var/tmp` folder

 1. Copy files as follows: